 Local Authorities in the UK have the statutory duty to review and assess air quality on a regular basis which involves the production of reports on a three year cycle.
-The 2010 report is the second part of Round 4 of this Review and Assessment process requiring the submission of a Progress Report by the end of April 2010.
+The 2011 report is the third part of Round 4 of this Review and Assessment process requiring the submission of a Progress Report by the end of April 2011.
 The Progress Report is intended to maintain continuity in the Local Air Quality Management process and present the results of ongoing monitoring of air quality pollutants within the Borough where emissions from a range of sources could adversely impact sensitive receptors.

-The Progress Report details the nitrogen dioxide monitoring carried out in 2009 at 21 sites and considers whether new or proposed developments have the potential to impact local air quality which may lead to an exceedence of Air Quality Objectives.
+The Progress Report details the nitrogen dioxide monitoring carried out in 2010 at 17 sites and considers whether new or proposed developments have the potential to impact local air quality which may lead to an exceedence of Air Quality Objectives.

-Road transport is one of the main source of local air pollution in Test Valley and although national air quality data has shown a decrease in air pollution levels in recent years, the Council's own monitoring (2005-2009) indicates a gradual upward trend.
+Road transport is one of the main sources of local air pollution in Test Valley and although national UK trends in NO_2 (2004 - 2009) have been decreasing in the range 0.5 to 1% per year (rural sites are typically 1.4% per year), the Council's own monitoring (2005 - 2010) has indicated an upward trend at all 17 sites.